Frequently Asked Questions | Walk up Snowdon

 Frequently Asked Questions

 How long is a piece of string?!
-Allow 3-4 hours if in any doubt, and that’s just for the ascent.
+Allow 3-4 hours to climb up Snowdon if in any doubt, and that’s just for the ascent.
 If you’re fitter, then you should be able to make it up and down in that time.

 Will the cafe be open?